chanzuckerberg/cellxgene-census/docs/articles/2023/20230919-out_of_core_methods.md

 ### How it works

-Calculations are done in an accumulative chunked fashion, meaning that only a small fraction of the total data is processed at any given time.
+Calculations are done in an accumulative incremental fashion, meaning that only a small fraction of the total data is processed at any given time.

 The Census data is downloaded in chunks and average and variance accumulators are updated for each chunk.
 The implementation also takes advantage of CPU-based multiprocessing to speed up the process.

-Currently, the mean and variance calculations are done with N being the total number of cells or genes.
-We are working on enabling calculations where N is then number of non-zero elements.
+Currently, the mean and variance calculation are calculated using the full population of cells/genes, including those with a zero valued measurement.
+In the future, we will enable calculation of mean including the population of non-zero cells/genes.

 ### Example: *KRAS* and *AQP4* average and variance expression in lung epithelial cells